opensearch-project/project-website/_posts/snapshot-management.md

 ### How to set up Snapshot Management

-To use SM, you need to install the Index Management Plugin.

 You can set up Snapshot Management either using the [REST API](https://opensearch.org/docs/latest/opensearch/snapshots/sm-api/) or through [OpenSearch Dashboards](https://opensearch.org/docs/latest/opensearch/snapshots/sm-dashboards/).
 Here is the sequence that you should follow.

 First, create a repository to hold your snapshots.